 fn transfer<T: ContractType>() {}

 But generics here feel… off.
-The end-developer shouldn’t have to worry about passing transfer::<Enumerable>()
+The end-developer shouldn’t have to worry about passing transfer::<Enumerable>()—it’s unintuitive.

 Let’s break this down: